wp_nav_menu()WP 3.0.0

 • .current_page_ancestor

-• .menu-item-has-children - If the menu item has children.
+• .menu-item-has-children ‒ If the item has child elements.

-• .menu-item-privacy-policy - If menu item is set as the 'Privacy Policy Page'.
+• .menu-item-privacy-policy ‒ menu item "Privacy Policy Page".

 $item parameters